Crisis in the Population Question: Influence

-Among the most prominent intellectuals in 1930s Sweden belonged to the couple Alva Myrdal (Nobel Peace Prize, 1982) and Gunnar Myrdal (Nobel Prize in Economics, 1974).
+Alva Myrdal (Nobel Peace Prize, 1982) and Gunnar Myrdal (Nobel Prize in Economics, 1974) were among the most prominent intellectuals in 1930s Sweden.
 Their political ideas and research efforts played a major role in the design of welfare policy in the welfare state time.
-In the book was formulated the radical reform demands for a community-oriented family policy an issue that caused a lively debate.
+In the book was formulated the radical reform demands for a community-oriented family policy, an issue that caused a lively debate.

 Background

 The economic situation in the early 1930s was serious.
 A recession had hit the Western world, and millions of people were jobless.
 In the winter of 1932-1933, 200,000 people were unemployed in Sweden, and working families were especially hard hit, with one-third of children estimated to have been malnourished at the time.
 Birth rates fell sharply and were the lowest in the Western world.
 In inner-city apartments were 1930 instance, only 34% had a bath.